-The Heart and Vascular Center and Section of Cardiovascular Medicine shares Dartmouth-Hitchcock's commitment to Diversity and Inclusion.
+The Heart & Vascular Center and Section of Cardiovascular Medicine shares Dartmouth Hitchcock Medical Center and Clinics' commitment to diversity and inclusion.
 We understand that diversity fosters innovation and creates a welcoming and inclusive environment for our patients, colleagues, residents, fellows, and our community.
 We are committed to building and maintaining a community that recognizes the value of human diversity in all its forms.

-Please review the links below more information on ongoing efforts to address diversity, equity, inclusion, and belonging in the Dartmouth-Hitchcock Health communities.
+Please review the links below more information on ongoing efforts to address diversity, equity, inclusion, and belonging in the Dartmouth Hitchcock Medical Center and Clinics communities.